|

 Jack Alderman, of Georgia: in 1974, his wife Barbara Jean was

-Jack had promised to pay him for it.
-For this Brown got a light
+had promised to pay him for it.
+For this Brown got a light sentence,

-sentence, was in prison for 12 years, and after getting out committed
+was in prison for 12 years, and after getting out committed various

-various crimes against young women and children.
-Jack was sentenced
+crimes against young women and children.
+Jack was sentenced to death.

-to death.
-Two jurors said afterwards that if they had known of the
+Two jurors said afterwards that if they had known of the plea bargain

-plea bargain they would not have voted for the death penalty.
-Jack
+they would not have voted for the death penalty.
+Jack was offered

-was offered life if he would plead guilty; he refused to confess
+life if he would plead guilty; he refused to confess to something

-to something he had not done.
-According to a passionate letter from
+he had not done.
+According to a passionate letter from a minister

-a minister who knew him well, Jack was a model prisoner, a peacemaker,
+who knew him well, Jack was a model prisoner, a peacemaker, an altogether

-an altogether shining character.
-Several times, the Georgia Board
+shining character.
+Several times, the Georgia Board of Pardons and

-of Pardons and Paroles declined to grant clemency hearings.
-It held
+Paroles declined to grant clemency hearings.
+It held a last hearing

-elderly and ill father was brought from his trailer park home in
+father was brought from his trailer park home in Thomaston to Atlanta

 Executing a boy from another country